 Annual percentage rate is the total cost of credit – including the interest rate and other charges – expressed as a yearly rate.

-In auto finance, a lien holder generally refers to the financing source that provides financing to help you purchase a vehicle.
-If you don’t make payments, the lien holder may take possession of your vehicle and sell it to help pay your debt.
+In auto finance, a lienholder generally refers to the source that provides financing to help you purchase a vehicle.
+If you don’t make payments, the lienholder may take possession of your vehicle and sell it to help pay your debt.

 Retail installment contract

-A retail installment contract is a contract for the sale of a vehicle according to the payment terms and other terms set forth in the agreement.
+A retail installment contract, commonly called a purchase agreement, is a contract for the sale of a vehicle according to the payment terms and other requirements set in the agreement.

 GM Financial uses the simple interest method to calculate interest charges on your loan.
 On a simple interest contract, interest accrues daily on the unpaid principal.
-Your monthly payment is applied first to the amount of interest accrued that month, then to the principal.
+Your monthly payment is applied first to the amount of interest accrued and unpaid, then to the principal.